macrocosmcorp/tenet/README.md

 # project-tenet

 Project Tenet is a community initiative to embed all of human belief.
 If you're interested in contributing, read more below and make sure to visit https://alex.macrocosm.so/religion to see the status of current texts.

+Make sure to join the community discord! https://discord.com/invite/zWa4Ay5MPb

 ### Splitting / Chunking